PerryPlooij/RailNL/README.md

 * Tom van Rooijen

 ## Acknowledgement
-We want to thank someone
+We want to thank Nigel and Reitze for helping us throughout the course of the project.
+We also want to thank our fellow students for attending our presentation and providing us with feedback, tips and ideas.